BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/matched_play_guide/recommended_tournament_style.md

 #### SPARE PLAYER

 Often tournaments will have an odd number of players, and that would mean that in each round there would be one player without an opponent.
-Whilst this player could be given a Bye (covered on page 7), it is much more satisfying if they have a game to play – after all, that is why they are at the event!
+Whilst this player could be given a Bye (covered on page 7), it is much more satisfying if they have a game to play - after all, that is why they are at the event!

 Because of this we recommend organising a Spare Player for the event.
 This should be someone who knows how to play the game, and will provide their opponent with a fun and enthusiastic game so they are not sitting around waiting for the round to finish.
 The Spare Player will not be ranked, cannot win any awards, and should play each game in an appropriate manner.
 We recommend that the Spare Player is someone different to the Organiser, Referee and Scorekeeper.

 #### PLAYER

-Each player is responsible for bringing their own miniatures, a written or printed copy of their Army List, dice, Rules Manuals and tokens, and for accepting all of the tournament’s rules.
+Each player is responsible for bringing their own miniatures, a written or printed copy of their Army List, dice, Rules Manuals and tokens, and for accepting all of the tournament's rules.
 Depending on how serious you want your event to be, you may wish to let players know in advance that they are expected to have a decent working knowledge of the game.

 ### TOURNAMENT RULES